Prime Minister Benjamin Netanyahu is prepared to consider easing the naval blockade of Gaza and involving international players in its enforcement.

 On Wednesday, as a gesture to Ankara, Israel released all the flotilla's passengers without instituting criminal proceedings against them.

-Yesterday, Netanyahu held a series of discussions on whether and how to investigate the raid.
-He opposes any probe that would force Israel Defense Forces soldiers and officers to "equip themselves with lawyers" before embarking on an operation, saying that would destroy the IDF's ability to fight.
+On Thursday, Netanyahu held a series of discussions on whether and how to investigate the raid.
+He opposes any probe that would force Israel Defense Forces soldiers and officers to "lawyer up" before embarking on an operation, saying that would destroy the IDF's ability to fight.
 Therefore, he objects to either a state commission of inquiry or a governmental inquiry panel, or to any probe of the army's decision-making process.

 On Monday, the day of the raid, Netanyahu asked U.S. President Barack Obama to veto any UN Security Council condemnation of Israel, but Obama refused.
 He did soften the declaration's wording, but not by as much as Israel would have liked.